SkylineCommunications/dataminer-docs/user-guide/Getting_started/Tutorials/Creating_your_first_element_on_a_DaaS_system.md

 # Creating your first element on a DaaS system

-This tutorial guides you through setting up a free DataMiner Community Edition system as a service and creating your first Skyline Generic Ping element.
+This tutorial guides you through setting up a free DataMiner Community Edition system as a service and creating your first Skyline Generic HTTP Query element.
 With this element, you will be able to monitor a website of your choice.

 The content and screenshots for this tutorial have been created in DataMiner version 10.4.6.